pywbem/pywbemtools/docs/pywbemcli/commands.rst

     +--------------+----------------------+------------------------+-------------+-----------+------------+----------+------------+-----------+--------------------------------------------------+

-`Connection list` does not display the password or the ca-certs fields.
-See :ref:`Connection show command` to display these fields.
+`Connection list` does not display some fields such as the ca-certs field.
+See :ref:`Connection show command` for more detailed display of individual fields used by the server.

 See :ref:`pywbemcli connection list --help` for the exact help output of the command.